emagana-zz/OpenStack-Icehouse-Install-Guide/OpenStack-Icehouse-Installation.rst

 Based on the work done by:

++ This document is based on the `OpenStack Official Documentation <http://docs.openstack.org/icehouse/install-guide/install/apt/content/index.html>`_ for Icehouse.
-+ **Chaima Ghribi & Marouen Mechtri [OpenStack-Icehouse-Installation](https://github.com/ChaimaGhribi/OpenStack-Icehouse-Installation).
++ Chaima Ghribi & Marouen Mechtri `OpenStack-Icehouse-Installation <https://github.com/ChaimaGhribi/OpenStack-Icehouse-Installation>`_

 ================================